fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-make sure there are not any errors!
+Make sure there aren't any errors!

 #### 9.5 WebBMI

-Add an endpoint for BMI-calculator that can be used by doing a HTTP GET request to endpoint <i>bmi</i> and specifying the input with [query string parameters](https://en.wikipedia.org/wiki/Query_string).
-For example to get bmi for a person having height 180 and weight 72, the url is http://localhost:3002/bmi?height=180&weight=72
+Add an endpoint for the BMI calculator that can be used by doing an HTTP GET request to endpoint <i>bmi</i> and specifying the input with [query string parameters](https://en.wikipedia.org/wiki/Query_string).
+For example, to get the BMI of a person having height 180 and weight 72, the url is http://localhost:3002/bmi?height=180&weight=72.

-The response is a json of the form
+The response is a json of the form:

 ```js
 {